onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 You can run the above code as a transaction here: [`wrap_flow.cdc`]

 After running the transaction, your COA should have a WFLOW balance of 1.0 WFLOW.
-Confirm by running the script below, providing your Flow account address, the WFLOW address of `0xd3bF53DAC106A0290B0483EcBC89d40FcC961f3e` and your COA's EVM address (retrieved from a previous script):
+Confirm your WFLOW balance by running the script below, providing your Flow account address, the WFLOW address of `0xd3bF53DAC106A0290B0483EcBC89d40FcC961f3e` and your COA's EVM address (retrieved from a previous script):

 <iframe sandbox className="flow-runner-iframe" src="https://run.dnz.dev/snippet/3faaf9b7069c1358?colormode=dark&output=horizontal&outputSize=400" width="100%" height="400px"></iframe>